This post may contain affiliate links. Please read our disclosure for more info.

 Most of all, a healthy, long-term yoga practice emerges gradually.
 Some days will be exhausting, while others invigorating.
 It’s normal to feel tired after yoga, especially at first or when we’re changing.
 Check in with yourself to build a sustainable practice that will last a lifetime.

 Is it normal to feel weak after yoga?
 Yes!
 Anytime we start a physical activity or progress in the practice we can feel weak.
 This is due to the muscles getting a workout.
 Strength will come with time.
+One thing I love to do is to have a plant or whey protein shake right after a hard session.
+Providing my body the essential nutrients for a speedy recovery always makes me feel great.

 Mary McGilvray teaches Iyengar-style Hatha Yoga & Advaita Vedanta meditation techniques inspired by her years studying in India under the great masters.
 Through her business, Satyaa Consulting LLC she empowers yoga studios to generate more revenue so that their owners have the time & resources to live the life of their dreams.